startersclan/docker-sourceservers/README.md

 There are many ways to detect when a gameserver needs an update but that is out of the scope of the project.
 Here is a simple [example](https://stackoverflow.com/a/44740429/3891117) for utilizing a `cronjob` for updating a container.

-## Important considerations
+## Important Considerations

 Due to the variety of SRCDS and HLDS games that can be hosted and the various ways each of the games can and/or have to be hosted, the images built using this project are kept to be as generic as possible.
 The following are some important considerations concerning the images provided by the project.

+### Base images

+The game images are [based on](build/Dockerfile#L3) the images built via the project [`startersclan/docker-steamcmd`](https://github.com/startersclan/docker-steamcmd).
+Issues or pull requests that are potentially applicable across the game images such as those pertaining to the OS, administrative tools, or game dependencies are to be directed to that project instead.

 ### Entrypoint script

 The game images **do not** include an entrypoint script.

-While the conventional `entrypoint.sh` could have been included, having so takes away flexibility for how the images can be used.
+While the conventional `docker-entrypoint.sh` could have been included in the game images, having so also takes away flexibility in how the images can be used.
 Operators wishing to utilize their own entrypoint scripts would have to include removal of pre-existing ones as part of their build or initialization processes which increases administrative overhead.
-Moreover, a generic entrypoint script is unlikely to be adequate for operators given the various possible setups that could differ widely across games, game modes, mods, and plugins.
+Moreover, a generic entrypoint script is unlikely to adequately serve operators given the various possible setups that could differ widely across games, game modes, mods, and plugins.

 This brings us to the next but a much related consideration.